 Teams of teachers also work together to provide student STEAM days.
 These happen 8 times throughout the year.
 This is a whole school event, mixed age groups, focusing on social skills, science, technology, engineering, art and math activities witin a particular theme.
 In addition, these STEAM days are ways for us to involve our local community, whether it be local agencies coming in to support the learning with real world experiences, or as places for our students to volunteer as community members.

 To encourage an interest in the process of science, a hands-on inquiry based approach is used.
 Students learn how to use models, keep records, and devise investigations as they look for answers in the evidence they observe.
 Each topic will include messy, hands-on science, exciting demonstrations and practice in literacy strategies that will facilitate the success of each student in the class.

-The first part of the year is an introduction into the investigative aspects of science through a biology unit called Environmental Detectives.
-The students will try to solve the mystery of the dying fish in the watershed of the Gray Area.
-Next the students will be introduced to the wonders of chemistry.
+Students will be introduced to the wonders of chemistry.
 This includes more inquiry-based mystery, study of the periodic table, laboratory techniques, and reactions.
 We will then move to an in depth study of space with an astronomy unit.
 And the end of the year we will return to earth to study geology and plate tectonics.

 Students are expected to conduct an independent science project for the school science fair.
 Projects are judged at the school fair and some projects are chosen to go on to the Santa Cruz County Science Fair.